Jury selection set for trial of former Connecticut governor Rowland

 NEW HAVEN Conn.
 Jury selection begins Tuesday in U.S. District Court in Connecticut for the trial of former Governor John Rowland on charges of violating campaign laws by seeking back-room consulting jobs on two Republican congressional campaigns.

 Rowland, 57, who was forced to resign as governor a decade ago for corruption, pleaded not guilty in April to seven criminal counts in the latest case.
-The charges included conspiracy and falsifying records that accuse him of trying to conceal payments from two congressional campaigns he worked on as a consultant from 2009 through 2012.
+The charges included conspiracy and falsifying records that accuse him of trying to conceal payments from two congressional campaigns he sought work from as a consultant from 2009 through 2012.

 Prospective jurors will report Tuesday to court to begin the jury selection process and are scheduled to return next week, said Thomas Carson, a spokesman for federal prosecutors in New Haven, Connecticut.